What’s Going On

 Beyond the Beach Boys, the book has an impressive cast of characters, including Michelle Phillips and Cass Elliot of the Mamas and the Papas, Charles Manson, Neil Young, Joni Mitchell, Sam Cooke, Tina Turner, Bobby Fuller, Phil Spector and an buttload of others.
 It’s a history of Los Angeles rock’n’roll in the 1960s, with a focus on the crossroads of the music business and crime.

 I’m very happy with the result.
+I hope you will be too.

 After two years of treatment and a near residency at Dana Farber Cancer Institute, I’m cancer-free.
+However, I’m having another operation this spring — that makes 10 surgeries in two years and change — but this is not cancer-related, and it will help me avoid three other surgeries.

-I’m still having surgeries that are tangentially related to cancer, but not life threatening.
-I’m very lucky to have care of such high quality.
+Through all of this poking and prodding and gouging and cutting, I’m very lucky to have care of such high quality.
 I discovered that the most important thing about cancer care — other than the operations and treatments, of course — is attitude.

 When I first got the diagnosis, I began thinking about death and what would happen in the post-Bill world.
 Then I decided, Fuck it if I can’t take a joke.
 In fact, I turned the whole thing into a joke with the kids.
 I didn’t want them to worry.
 If they saw Dad joking about it, then maybe they wouldn’t worry — and largely they didn’t.